Three women holding shopping bags walk while talking outside.

 Table of contents

-1. Young adults with no credit history may benefit from a secured card or student credit card because you won’t need a credit score to apply.
+1. A young adult with limited credit history may benefit from a secured card or student credit card because they don’t always require a credit score.

 2. Student credit cards might require you to verify your college enrollment.